CodeandUnite/Easygui3/README.md

 Further development and maintenance for the Easygui project which was shut down in 2010
 --------------

-*To get the best idea of how easygui2 is different from easygui please check example.py file.<br>
+*To get the best idea of how easygui2 is different from Easygui please check example.py file.<br>
 Uncomment and comment out the lines as necessary.*

 **Basic use of Easygui2**

     import easygui2

-	choice = easygui.buttonbox("Would you like some coffee?","Restaurant",["Yes","No"])
+	choice = easygui2.buttonbox("Would you like some coffee?","Restaurant",["Yes","No"])
 	if choice == "Yes":
 		...

 **Using callback**<br>
-If you ever needed to get sequential inputs from a user with easygui, you have probably noticed this problem by yourself.
+If you ever needed to get sequential inputs from a user with Easygui, you have probably noticed this problem by yourself.
 Let's say we have an robot we want to control.
 We want to be able to move it in all directions and to switch it on and off.
 (Exit on "OFF")
 You're probably thinking of something like this: